T-Mobile’s 600MHz 5G peaks at roughly 225Mbps, but there are caveats

 So that’s the good news — T-Mobile’s big 5G blanket has a good chance of leaving you feeling warmer and fuzzier than you’ve felt with 4G.
 The bad news is the company’s 5G phone situation, which is a mess, and its tethering situation, which is also a mess.

 Despite working on its three-tier 5G initiative for several years, T-Mobile relies on chipmakers such as Qualcomm and OEMs including OnePlus and Samsung to actually produce the modems and phones to support its 5G network.
 The OnePlus 7T Pro 5G I’m testing works on T-Mobile’s low-band 5G network, but not on its multi-city high-band 5G network.
 If the merger goes through, it will also offer 5G on Sprint’s mid-band 5G network.
-T-Mobile’s version of Samsung’s Galaxy Note10+ 5G apparently also has the same characteristics, though the South Korean company does produce a Note10+ 5G variant with millimeter wave support.
+T-Mobile’s version of Samsung’s Galaxy Note10+ 5G apparently has the same characteristics, though the South Korean company does produce a Note10+ 5G variant with millimeter wave support.

 If there’s any silver lining to this cloud, it’s that the merger offers hope that early T-Mobile 5G adopters will see even faster speeds in the coming year without having to buy new devices.
 As shown above, the Sprint OnePlus 7 Pro 5G delivers roughly twice the peak performance on mid-band, compared with T-Mobile’s peak speed on low-band.
 But without the merger, who knows.
 And bear in mind that the first phones with guaranteed support across millimeter wave, mid-band, and low-band 5G are expected to hit the market in early 2020.

 The status quo isn’t a good situation for consumers.
 And T-Mobile says that “due to initial 5G chipset limitations, all tethering traffic will be handled via LTE,” a capability it expects to make available next year via a software update.
-USB tethering appears to be completely disabled for now at the Android OS level.
+At this point, USB tethering appears to be completely disabled at the Android OS level.
 Oof.

 For the time being, I personally wouldn’t buy any of T-Mobile’s early 5G phones.
 There are now two Samsung Galaxy options: the S10 5G, with only a handful of cities’ worth of millimeter wave support, and the Note10+ 5G, with low-band 5G but no millimeter wave.
 Alternately, there’s the far less expensive OnePlus 7T Pro 5G, which looks like a tribal-tattooed 7 Pro but packs a (barely) faster Snapdragon 855+ chip, faster screen refresh rate, and other small but welcome improvements.
 None supports T-Mobile’s entire 5G network.

-As a daily T-Mobile user, I’ll be waiting on a phone that supports all three of the tiers T-Mobile promised to customers.
-But for the time being, I’m glad that even the lowest tier appears set to deliver performance superior to 4G.
+As a daily T-Mobile user, I’ll be waiting on a phone that supports all three of the 5G tiers promised to customers.
+But for now I’m glad that even the lowest tier appears set to deliver performance superior to 4G.